Frequently Asked Questions

 - Software requirement and knowledge: If you’re a content creator at COA, you’ll need access to the full version of Adobe Acrobat™ or knowledge of the accessibility tools in programs such as Microsoft Word™

 - Accessibility errors: The process of repairing PDF files is time consuming and can lead to inconsistent results; Hypertext Markup Language (HTML), the code developers use to create web pages, is far better for accessibility

 - Inaccessible PDF file table formatting: A common error in PDF file formatting is the use of tables.
-If you insert a table in your PDF file is complex, is missing tags, has improperly nested headings, uses color to convey information, lacks strong color contrast or contains empty cells, you’ll be asked to reformat it using the U.S. Department of Health and Human Services (HHS) PDF file accessibility checklist
+If you insert a table in your PDF file that is missing tags, has improperly nested headings, uses color or graphics to convey information, lacks strong color contrast, or contains empty cells, you’ll be asked to reformat it using the U.S. Department of Health and Human Services (HHS) PDF file accessibility checklist

 - PDF files don’t appear in a database search: Although Google™ might index a PDF file, the database search feature on our website will only display results from the text of this site’s web pages

 - Printing inconsistencies: PDF documents are usually formatted to print vertically, but computer monitors generally have a horizontal orientation; this causes users to scroll more, which can be difficult for those with mobility impairments